cdfbdex/BIOS-INTERACTIVEVIDEOWALL/README.md

 # BIOS-INTERACTIVEVIDEOWALL
 This is a Human Computer Interface using few Kinects to play a video according to person's position in one direction.
-This project was founded by Proyecto de Regalìas (Gobernación de Caldas) and developed by Centro de Bioinformática y Biología Computacional de Colombia, Convenio 08112013-0621.
+This project was founded by Proyecto de Regalìas (Gobernación de Caldas) and developed by Centro de Bioinformática y Biología Computacional de Colombia (www.bios.co), Convenio 08112013-0621.

 CONFIGURE AND BUILD